 The Company considers all highly liquid investments purchased with original final maturities of 90 days or less from the date of purchase to be cash equivalents.
 Cash and cash equivalents consist of deposits with financial institutions and marketable securities.
 Cash equivalents are reported at fair value.
 The Company utilizes a credit card that requires a cash collateral account to secure its outstanding balance.
 While cash in this account is not legally restricted, the availability of future credit is dependent upon maintenance of a compensating balance sufficient to cover outstanding balances.
-The balance held in this account as of both December 31, 2020 and 2019 was \$0.2 million.
-Amounts outstanding on the credit card and recorded as accounts payable were \$0.1 million and zero as of December 31, 2020 and 2019, respectively.
+The balance held in this account as of both December 31, 2021 and 2020 was \$0.2 million.
+Amounts outstanding on the credit card and recorded as accounts payable were \$0.1 million as of both December 31, 2021 and 2020.